mjaracz/flutter_weather_forecast_app/README.md

-# forecast
+# Weather forecast mobile application

-A new Flutter project.
+A flutter project contains an example of localization implementation.
+The project handles weather forecast functionality using data from openweathermap.org free API.

 ## Getting Started